-■ Manual tuning (TUNING)
+▽ Manual tuning (TUNE)

-Press the tuning button marked " \land " to increase the tuning frequency and press the tuning button marked " \lor " to decrease it.
+Press the tuning button 4 marked "▲" to increase the tuning frequency and press the tuning button marked "▼" to decrease it.

-Each time the button is pressed, the frequency changes by 10 KHz in the AM mode and by 0.2 MHz in the FM mode.
+Each time the button is pressed, the frequency interval can be changed between 10 kHz in the AM mode and 0.2 MHz in the FM mode.